-E) continuing to stare at your computer while you agree to help a coworker
+E) continuing to stare at your computer while you agree to help a coworker Answer: B

 Explanation: B) Listeners remember what you say better when your nonverbal signals reinforce your words.
-A frown complements the discussion of serious matters, while in all the other choices the gesture conflicts with the verbal message.
+A frown complements the discussion of serious matters, while in all the other choices the gestures conflict with the verbal messages.